RiyanBK/git-project-olivia/README.md

 2. I coded commit(String author, String message).
 It works Calling workingRepository.commit(authorName, messageContent) will update the HEAD file as well as create an instance where every staged file is saved.
 This also clears the index, as every unchanged file is now saved.

-3. I coded checkout().
-It works
+3. I coded checkout(String commitHash).
+Everything works, except it throws a FileNotFoundException when I try to read the information in the documents of the previous commit.
 Calling workingReposity.checkout(previousCommitHash) will update the HEAD to the previousCommitHash and update the current instance of work to the given commit.

 4. I fixed a lot of bugs.
 One bug I have not fixed is that when you stage a file, if it's inside a directory, all of the files inside that directory will be staged instead of just the staged one.
+Another bug is that in the checkout() method, the computer calls a FileNotFoundException where it shouldn't.

-Example of a situation where this bug would arise:
+Example of a situation where the first bug would arise:

 Initial working repository:
 blob ds3r0 dir1/file1.txt